Adam1000-code/Synapse-Engine/README.md

 $ yum install SDL2_image-devel
 ```

-Next, download the latest release of the engine from [Releases].
+Next, download the latest release of the engine from the releases tab.